ryanwang-trt/SQLator/README.md

 ## What I Learned

 - **Fine-tuning** = taking a pre-trained model and training it further on your specific task.
 Way faster than training from scratch
 - **Training loop** = zero_grad → forward → loss → backward → step.
-That's it.
-That's the whole thing
-- **Exact match is harsh** — the model outputs valid SQL that gets marked wrong because of spacing/quotes
-- **Schema context matters** — real Text-to-SQL systems feed table/column names into the model, not just the question
+- **Schema context** — real Text-to-SQL systems feed table/column names into the model, not just the question
-- **Beam search helps** — considering multiple candidates instead of just one improved accuracy for free

 ---

 ## Stack